cask/cask/README.md

     $ carton [install]

-This will create a `elpa` directory, containing all dependencies.
+This will create a directory called`elpa`, containing all dependencies.

 ### Local Emacs installation

 Add this to your `.emacs` file.

+    (require 'package)
     (package-initialize)

 That's it!